 The IOSME has performed an increasing number of autopsies since 1999.
 The main reason for the increase has been due to the decrease in availability of pathologists throughout the state either willing or trained to perform forensic autopsies.
-The office has seen an increase in the number of yearly autopsies from under 200 in 2000 to a record high of 1,397 autopsies in 2021, a 17% increase in the number from cases performed in 2020, and a 65% increase from the number of cases performed in 2018.
+The office has seen an increase in the number of yearly autopsies from under 200 in 2000, to a record high of 1972 autopsies in 2023.
+The increase in 2023 was due to the resignation of the Polk County Medical Examiner in November of 2022, who performed a majority of Polk County autopsies.
+The IOSME performed all Polk County forensic autopsies during 2023.
+In early 2024 a new Polk County Medical Examiner was appointed and performed Polk County forensic autopsies.
+During 2024 the IOSME provided autopsy services for 96 counties and intermittent back up autopsy service for the Polk County Medical Examiner Office.

+Managing and securing medical examiner data is a major responsibility of the IOSME.
+The IOSME utilizes a computer case management system to perform this critical function.
 The computer case management application, Forensic Advantage System (FAS), went into production at the end of June 2014.
 FAS is a customizable off-the-shelf application developed by The Computer Solutions Company (TCSC) which was acquired by Think IT in 2018.
 Think IT sold the company to Caliber in 2020.
 The purchase of FAS was funded using Return on Investment (ROI) funds, IOSME general funds, and National Forensic Science Improvement grant funds.
 Some of the funds from the National Forensic Science Improvement Competitive Grant awarded to the IOSME in 2013 were used to cover expenses for necessary hardware to host FAS.
 Data entry into FAS began with entry of decedent's name, biographical information, and intake narrative information on cases accepted for autopsy at the IOSME.
-IOSME full-time and part-time staff were trained in these entry and tracking processes.
 Over the course of several months, additional functions were implemented in FAS, including entry of and tracking of specimens acquired during autopsy and tracking of evidence.
-IOSME staff continues to work with Caliber to improve certain features, as well as begin development of new features that enhance the efficiency and power of the application.

-In collaboration with the Bureau of Vital Statistics, a project was completed in 2019 that involved updating and revising the preliminary death investigation form (ME-1) into a web based electronic data entry system, EMER (Electronic Medical Examiner Record) that is integrated with the web interface of Iowa's electronic death registry system IVES (Iowa Vital Event System).
+In collaboration with the Bureau of Vital Statistics, a project was completed in 2019 that involved updating and revising the preliminary death investigation form (ME-1) into a web based electronic data entry system, EMER (Electronic Medical Examiner Record) that is integrated with the web interface of lowa's electronic death registry system IVES (Iowa Vital Event System).
 County medical examiner personnel were trained in the use of the new system that went live in October 2019.
-Training materials and short how-to videos were available to all County Medical Examiners and County Medical Examiner Investigators on the IOSME website.
+Training materials and short how-to videos were available to all county medical examiners and county medical examiner investigators on the IOSME website.
 By the end of 2019 all, but with a few exceptions, of medical examiner cases were entered by county ME personnel into the ME section of the IVES system.
 A project was started in 2021 to import a majority of the data fields from IVES into FAS.
+In 2023, IVES data was imported in batches to the IOSME case management system.
+Work continues with the assistance of CDC funding to upgrade and improve medical examiner to vital records data interoperability to allow real-time import of IVES date to the IOSME case management system.
+This project also includes upgrading the systems to an HL7 FHIR (Fast Healthcare Interoperability Resources) standard.